Bill Goldberg: Universal Champion and Hall of Fame (2016–2020)

 On January 15, 2018, ESPN announced that Goldberg would be inducted into the WWE Hall of Fame.
 This was then confirmed on Raw when it was announced by WWE.
 On March 25, Paul Heyman was announced to induct Goldberg into the Hall of Fame; the event occurred on April 6.
 Despite his Hall of Fame induction, Goldberg continued to wrestle for WWE.
 His next match was against The Undertaker at the Super ShowDown event on June 7, 2019.
-During the match, Goldberg suffered a concussion a few minutes into the match, which severely affected his performance, botching several moves, including the failed Jackhammer on the Undertaker, until the latter finally won the match.
+During the match, Goldberg suffered a concussion a few minutes into the match, which severely affected his performance, botching several moves, including the failed Jackhammer on The Undertaker, until The Undertaker finally won the match.
 His next match was at SummerSlam, where he defeated Dolph Ziggler.

 After six months of inactivity, Goldberg returned to WWE on the February 7, 2020 episode of SmackDown, when he appeared via satellite and challenged "The Fiend" Bray Wyatt to a match for the Universal Championship, which Wyatt accepted, setting up a match between the two for Super ShowDown.
 At Super ShowDown on February 27, Goldberg defeated The Fiend to win the Universal Championship for the second time, becoming the first wrestler to win a world championship after being inducted into the WWE Hall of Fame.
 During the following weeks, WWE scheduled a match between Goldberg and Roman Reigns at WrestleMania 36 for the Universal Championship, but after Reigns opted to pull out amid concerns surrounding the COVID-19 pandemic, Goldberg's opponent was changed to Braun Strowman.
 At WrestleMania, Goldberg lost the Universal Championship to Strowman.